Amplitude-Developer-Docs/amplitude-dev-center/docs/guides/mParticle-migration-guide.md

 1. Migrate your Source and Destination configuration
 2. Update SDK implementation to send data to Amplitude
-3. Validate the migration is successfully
+3. Validate the migration is successful

 !!!note "Table of Contents"
     1. [Add a Source](#add-a-source)